 California Executive Order N-33-20 ordered individuals to stay at home indefinitely as well as Solano County Department of Public Health has mandated a Shelter in Place Order which requires restrictions on all public and private gathering.
-The Dixon Fairgrounds has cancelled or postponed ALL events through June including the cancellation of the Dixon May Fair – May 7th – 10th.
+The Dixon Fairgrounds has cancelled or postponed ALL events through September.

 We will continue to monitor the situation and more event cancellations and postponements may be forthcoming.

 While we have not experienced any issues, we are being abundantly cautious and will abide by the requests of the Federal, State and County health officials regarding gatherings and events.